artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

         <TouchableWithoutFeedback onPress={this.handleTap.bind(this)}>
 ```

-This is a great in-depth explaination of the way it works: [Understanding the “this” keyword in JavaScript][this].
+This is a great in-depth explanation of the way it works: [Understanding the “this” keyword in JavaScript][this].

 ### Strict Mode